isfopo/more-trivia/README.md

 ## Go to live site

-Follow this link to go to live site: [link](isfopo.github.io/more-trivia)
+Follow this [link](https://isfopo.github.io/more-trivia/) to go to live site

 ## How to run locally